collective-soundworks/soundworks/README.md

 #### Sync

-The `Sync` module is based on [`sync`](https://github.com/collective-soundworks/sync) and is responsible for synchronizing the clients' clocks and the server clock on a common clock, that we call “sync clock”.
-That way, the clients and the server can both use this shared clock as their common time reference.
+The `Sync` module is based on [`sync`](https://github.com/collective-soundworks/sync) and is responsible for synchronizing the clients' clocks and the server clock on a common clock called “sync clock”.
+That way, both the clients and the server can use this shared clock as a common time reference.

-For instance, this allows all the clients to do something exactly at the same time, such as displaying a color on the screen or playing a snare sound in a synchronized manner.
+For instance, this allows all the clients to do something exactly at the same time, such as blinking the screen or playing a sound in a synchronized manner.

 The `Sync` module does a first synchronization process after which the `ClientSync` calls its `.done()` method.
-Later on, the `Sync` module keeps resynchronizing the client and server clocks on the sync clock at random intervals to compensate the clock drift.
+Afterwards, the `Sync` module keeps running in the background for the rest of the scenario to resynchronize the client and server clocks regularly, to compensate the clock drift.

 On the client side, `ClientSync` uses the `audioContext` clock.
 On the server side, `ServerSync` uses the `process.hrtime()` clock.
 All times are in seconds (method arguments and returned values). **All time calculations and exchanges should be expressed in the sync clock time.**